-According to their website (which seems a bit out of date) Talesun’s annual manufacturing capacity has grown to 2GW of silicon cells and 2.8GW of Solar Panels making them a mid-tier manufacturer in terms of size.
-Most of their panels are sold domestically in China (1.8GW) and they have sales networks established into Europe and Japan.
+According to their website (which seems a bit out of date), Talesun’s annual manufacturing capacity has grown to 2GW of silicon cells and 2.8GW of Solar Panels making them a mid-tier manufacturer in terms of size.
+Most of their panels are sold domestically in China (1.8GW) and have sales networks established in Europe and Japan.

-Talesun Solar panels are not commonly used in Australia, however they do have a supply agreement set up with Sol Distribution.
-Talesun do not have an Australian focused website or an Australian office.
+Talesun Solar panels are not commonly used in Australia, however, they do have a supply agreement set up with Sol Distribution.
+Talesun does not have an Australian-focused website or an Australian office.

 |Talesun Solar Panels|

 |Office location in Australia||No|

 What is a Bloomberg Tier 1 Solar Panel?